-Ms. Clifford is an experienced litigator who focuses her practice on general complex commercial litigation and, in particular, education matters.
-As a mother of children with special needs, Ms. Clifford understands the many challenges and struggles parents encounter when advocating for their children.
+Ms. Clifford is an experienced litigator who focuses her practice on general complex commercial litigation and education matters.
+As the mother of a child with special needs, Ms. Clifford understands the many challenges and struggles parents encounter when advocating for their children.
 Because of her own personal experiences, she has a passion and commitment to help others benefit from the knowledge she has gained as both an attorney and a parent and serves as a leader of the firm’s Child Advocacy Team.

 Areas of Focus

-Ms. Clifford’s work on behalf of children and their families includes counseling and representation on issues arising under the Individuals with Disabilities Act (IDEA), Section 504, and other state statutes.
+Ms. Clifford’s work on behalf of children and their families includes counseling and representation on issues arising under the Individuals with Disabilities Act (IDEA), Section 504 of the Rehabilitation Act of 1973, and other state statutes.
 Ms. Clifford participates in Individual Education Plan (IEP) meetings, represents clients in settlement negotiations with school districts, due process hearings and litigation.

-Ms. Clifford directs the firm’s recruiting and professional development initiatives, which include the elimination of the firm’s summer associate program in lieu of recruiting lawyers who had completed judicial clerkships.
+Ms. Clifford directs the firm’s recruiting and professional development initiatives, which include the elimination of the firm’s summer associate program favor of the recruitment of lawyers who had completed judicial clerkships.
 By recruiting these attorneys who hold the “keys to the courthouse,” the firm is able to deliver immeasurable benefits and tremendous value to its clients.
 Under this policy, the firm has recruited more than 60 former judicial clerks, and today the firm boasts more than 100 former judicial clerks among its ranks.
 These lawyers provide clients with valuable, firsthand insight into the practices and preferences of specific judges, in addition to a well-developed knowledge of courthouse procedures.